Oipipa/phynjo/README.md

 where `world` is an immutable value and `step` is a lambda that rewrites that value.
 The final result was an EDSL that I call "Phynjo".
 It managed to do a few things well:

 1. I can rebuild an entire scheme (Euler → leap-frog → Forest–Ruth) by changing NumericRule nodes; the interpreter never changes.
 Energy drift plots that I made by passing the simulation data to LLMs (namely, Chatgpt's 'analysis' features) confirm: Euler drifts linearly, leap-frog stays bounded, Forest–Ruth is flat to machine precision for $10^5$ steps.
-No bugs surfaced when I changed gravity for a spring—only the force lambda changed, which was convenient.
+No bugs surfaced when I changed gravity for a spring, only the force lambda changed, which was convenient.
 2. Running the derived equations with leap-frog preserves energy to within 0.01 % over 20 000 steps which is the same accuracy as the hand-coded equations.
 I changed the potential term (+k/2 (θ₁−θ₂)²) and re-ran without touching any numeric code.

 There were still disappointments, though.
 For starters, every map lookup is O(log n); at 5000 bodies the gravity step dominates.
 A mutable Vector keyed by Int would be faster, but would break the “everything pure” elegance unless I push it behind ST. Barnes–Hut could be a next step if this project were to be optimized for demanding performances.
 In any case, the current Map approach is clearly not scalable beyond a few thousand bodies.
 There's also the issue in the rigid-body kick where I renormalise the orientation every half-step.
 It works, but the corrective factor introduces a small non-symplectic